Automatic transmission fluid: Aftermarket Automatic Transmission Fluids

 For over 70 years, the oil aftermarket has produced both licensed and non-licensed, formulations of automatic transmission fluids (ATF).
 Today, aftermarket fluids asserted by their manufacturers to be compatible for use in various brands of automatic transmissions continue to be sold under names such as Multi-Purpose and Multi-Vehicle fluids.
 Non-licensed fluids are typically less expensive; these fluids are not regulated or endorsed by the vehicle manufacturer for use in their transmissions.
 Vehicle manufacturer-approved and licensed fluids must have the license number printed on the product information label of the container or the container housing.
 Non-licensed fluids do not show a license number.
 Make sure the fluid to be installed into a transmission matches the recommended fluid in the specifications section of the vehicle's owner's manual.

-Note that: If your vehicle is still under warranty, you should only use OEM fluids.
-Otherwise, your dealer might void it.
+Use of non-OEM fluids can void a vehicle's warranty.

 Mislabeled or Misleading Labeling on ATF Containers

 ATF which has been mislabeled, has misleading labeling, or is fraudulently bottled as another product is an ongoing problem.
 Some of these fluids have led to multiple transmission failures.
 The three organizations shown below are trying to stop this problem in the United States.